Codecademy/docs/content/lua/concepts/mathematical-library/terms/modf/modf.md

   - 'paths/computer-science'
 ---

-The **`math.modf()`** function is a part of the Lua `math` library and is used to split a given number into **its integral and fractional parts**.
+The **`math.modf()`** function is a part of the Lua `math` library and is used to split a given number into _its integral and fractional parts_.
 It rounds the number down to the nearest integer and returns both the integer part and the fractional part as separate values.

-> **Note:** `math.modf()`rounds the number down and always returns a value equal to or less than the given number.
-If you need to round numbers in either direction, consider using `math.round()`.
+> **Note:** `math.modf()` rounds the number down and always returns a value equal to or less than the given number.

 ## Syntax